lenskit/lkpy/docs/guide/pipeline.rst

   :ref:`pipeline-connections` for details.

-Each node has a name that can be used to look up the node with :meth:`Pipeline.node` and appears in serialization and logging situations.
+Each node has a name that can be used to look up the node with :meth:`Pipeline.node` (or :meth:`PipelineBuilder.node`) and appears in serialization and logging situations.
 Names must be unique within a pipeline.

 .. _pipeline-connections: